-A master site development plan is a non-statutory plan that is adopted by Council resolution.
+A master site development plan is typically a non-statutory plan that is adopted by Council resolution.
+However, similar to conceptual schemes, master site development plans within the Springbank community shall be adopted by bylaw and appended to this Plan.
 A master site development plan accompanies a land use redesignation application and provides design guidance for the development of a large area of land with little or no anticipated subdivision.
 A master site development plan addresses building placement, landscaping, lighting, parking, and architectural treatment.
-The plan emphasis is on site design with the intent to provide Council and the public with a clear idea of the final appearance of the development.
+The plan emphasis is on site design with the